 - Undertake an holistic approach to Green Infrastructure provision through biodiversity and landscape enhancements within the site connecting to the surrounding area. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity overall.
 Avoid any loss of biodiversity through ecological protection and enhancement, and good design.
-Where this is not possible, mitigate and as a last resort, compensate for any loss. - \\Incorporate SuDS within the Green Infrastructure to improve biodiversity and water quality. - Ensure adequate protection of the existing trees along the site boundary.
+Where this is not possible, mitigate and as a last resort, compensate for any loss. - Incorporate SuDS within the Green Infrastructure to improve biodiversity and water quality. - Ensure adequate protection of the existing trees along the site boundary.

-- Access is to be provided from Hamsland.
-Detailed access arrangements will need to be investigated further. - Safe and convenient pedestrian and vehicular access needs to be secured, in accordance with Manual for Streets (MfS) to enable (a) satisfactory access by waste collection vehicles and emergency services vehicles; and (b) safe and convenient pedestrian access, both along Hamsland and into the proposed development. - Investigate opportunities to set the access away from the trees on the site boundary to protect the existing trees. - Improve local traffic conditions by setting back the existing on-street parking spaces in Hamsland into the verge opposite the site. - Provide a sustainable transport strategy to identify sustainable transport infrastructure improvements and how the development will integrate with the existing network, providing safe and convenient routes for walking, cycling and public transport through the development and linking with existing networks.
+- Safe and convenient pedestrian and vehicular access needs to be secured, in accordance with Manual for Streets (MfS) to enable (a) satisfactory access by waste collection vehicles and emergency services vehicles; and (b) safe and convenient pedestrian access, both along Hamsland and into the proposed development. - Investigate opportunities to set the access away from the trees on the site boundary to protect the existing trees. - Improve local traffic conditions by setting back the existing on-street parking spaces in Hamsland into the verge opposite the site. - Provide a sustainable transport strategy to identify sustainable transport infrastructure improvements and how the development will integrate with the existing network, providing safe and convenient routes for walking, cycling and public transport through the development and linking with existing networks.

-- Design Surface Water Drainage to minimise run off, to incorporate SuDS and to ensure that Flood Risk is not increased. - Provide SuDS in the southern part of the site as an integral part of the Green Infrastructure proposals to improve biodiversity and water quality.
+- Design Surface Water Drainage to minimise run off, to incorporate SuDS and to ensure that Flood Risk is not increased. - Provide SuDs in the southern part of the site as an integral part of the Green Infrastructure proposals to improve biodiversity and water quality.

-The land may be contaminated due to present or historical on site or adjacent land uses.
+• The land may be contaminated due to present or historical on site or adjacent land uses.
 Provide a detailed investigation into possible sources of on-site contamination together with any remedial works that are required.